rosettatype/legible-typography/_chapters_en/6-overview-of-research-typography.md

 ---
 title: "Overview of research: Typography"
-description: summarises and contextualises the results of print and screen legibility research, including comment on their interpretation and relevance to design practice
+description: summarises and contextualises the results of research studies on typography, including comment on their interpretation and relevance to design practice
 duration: 28
 ---